ra0van/network/Notes/Planner/June-Sep2022.md

 - Head bath 3 times per week
 - weekly targets & review (Saturday/Sunday)
 - Call home
+- News item shortlist for InfoQ & Draft on previous topic

+### Monthly Plan
+- plan & review for the month
+- Finance statement

 ### Habits
 - **Writing** 3-5 times in a week on a topic of choice